|

 This research aims to enable people in Nevis and in Bristol to develop an understanding of their shared past by looking at an example which links them both.
 The plantation is of particular importance because

-- the treatment of some of its slaves became a cause celebre in 1810 after a notorious flogging which fuelled the debate about the abolition of slavery
+• the treatment of some of its workers became a cause celebre in 1810 after a notorious flogging which fuelled the debate about the abolition of slavery